-- 6.1 Costs for this project from 1 July 2011 to 30 June 2012 total \$850,920. - 6.2 Further costs relating to the current works will fall within this financial period; these works include the remedial work carried out during the storm event in June and the recent survey of the beach profile.
-The costs associated with the groyne removal are also still to be charged. - 6.3 In the Long Term Plan there is a capital works budget of \$2.86 million provided in 2013-2015 (Years 2 and 3) to implement a preferred option.
-This capital project is to be loan funded and serviced by general rates. - 6.4 The Environment Court resolution of the further additional costs claimed by the Van Dyke Family Trust totalling \$252,197 will be discussed at a Court-assisted mediation meeting set for 31 July 2012.
+- 6.1 Costs for this project from 1 July 2011 to 9 August 2012 total \$916,084.00. - 6.2 Further costs relating to the current works will fall within this financial period; these works include the remedial work carried out during the storm event in June and the recent survey of the beach profile.
+While the modelling is taking place, there are ongoing costs. - 6.3 Other costs attributed to the matters around Jackett Island that have yet to be charged include the modelling work around the long term solution and costs associated with the removal of the groyne. - 6.4 In the Long Term Plan there is a capital works budget of \$2.86 million provided in 2013-2015 (Years 2 and 3) to implement a preferred option.
+This capital project is to be loan-funded and serviced by general rate. - 6.
+5 The Environment Court resolution of the further additional costs claimed by the Van Dyke Family Trust totalling \$252,197 was discussed at a court mediation meeting on 31 July 2012.
+This mediation process is ongoing.